atulanand-07/End-to-end-Medical-Chatbot-project/README.md

 python ingest.py
 ```

-👉 This will:
+This will:

-* Process PDF
+* Process documents
 * Generate embeddings
 * Store them in Pinecone